cnizzardini/just-recipes/italian-sausage-and-peppers.md

 - Turn heat to high
 - Add all the bell peppers and onions
 - Once seared a bit add the garlic
+- Add your spices
 - Optional: Splash some wine, scrap the bottom and mix it around

 ### Step 3 - Almost done!

 - Reduce to simmer
-- Add everything in and make it one happy family
+- Add in the sauce or crushed tomatoes.